nicolabs/nicobot/README.md

 A few notes about the example : in `-p yes '(?i)\b(yes|ok)\b'` :
 - `(?i)` enables case-insensitive match
 - `\b` means "edge of a word" ; it is used to make sure the wanted text will not be part of another word (e.g. `tik tok` would match `ok` otherwise)
-- Note that a _search_ is done on the messages (not a _match_) so it is not required to specify a full expression with `^` and `$` (though you may if you want).
+- Note that a _search_ is done on the messages (not a _match_) so it is not required to specify a full _regular expression_ with `^` and `$` (though you may do, if you want to).
 This makes the pattern more readable.
-- The pattern is labeled 'yes' so it can easily be identified in the JSON output and checked for a positive match
+- The pattern is labeled 'yes' so it can be easily identified in the JSON output and counted as a positive match

 Also you can notice the importance to define patterns that don't overlap (here the message matched both 'yes' and 'no') or to handle unknow states.